julioct/julioct.github.io/_posts/2024-02-24-Getting-Started-With-Entity-Framework-Core.md

 }
 ```

-And finally, register it with the service container in Program.cs:
+And finally, register it with the service container in **Program.cs**:

 ```csharp
 var connString = "Data Source=GameStore.db";